sebasfalcone/cpp-interfaces/.github/ISSUE_TEMPLATE/bug_issue.md

 ## DoD

 <!--
-    A list of well defined items with the requirements to be completed.
+    A list of well-defined items with the requirements to be completed.
 Add/remove elements according to this particular issue.
 -->

 - [ ] The issue has been fixed